kubeshop/testkube-docs/docs/articles/integrations-triggers.md

 in Testkube.
 :::

-Triggers are defined at the Environment level and are managed from the "Kubernetes Triggers" tab in the Integrations
+Triggers are defined under an Environment and are managed from the "Kubernetes Triggers" tab in the Integrations
 panel:

 ![Triggers](../img/integrations-triggers.png)